 El Niño is the name given to a global weather phenomenon caused by changes in the temperature of sea water.
 This causes major changes in climate systems, leading to torrential rain causing floods, or lack of rain – or even no rainy season at all – causing drought and the failure of crops and harvests.

-El Niño occurs every few years, but the impacts now being experienced across the world are the severest for decades.
-More than 60 million people are facing food and water shortages, rising food prices, higher malnutrition rates, devastated livelihoods, and forced displacement.
-Following successive failed harvests, food shortages are expected to be at their worst from October to March 2017.
+El Niño occurs every few years, but the impacts experienced across the world in 2016 were the severest for decades.
+More than 60 million people faced food and water shortages, rising food prices, higher malnutrition rates, devastated livelihoods, and forced displacement.
+Following successive failed harvests, food shortages reached critical levels in many countries, and in East Africa contributed to a serious food crisis bringing millions to the brink of starvation.

 What we are doing

-CARE is providing food, water and other emergency relief to more than 1 million people in countries across the world.
-We are helping people to survive the immediate impacts, and to begin to rebuild in the aftermath through livelihoods support such as providing seeds and assistance to begin replanting crops.
+CARE provided food, water and other emergency relief to people in countries across the world.
+We helped people to survive the immediate impacts, and to begin to rebuild in the aftermath through livelihoods support such as providing seeds and assistance to begin replanting crops.

 - East Africa